Dangers of essential oil diffusers

 1. Device malfunction

 There is a chance that your diffuser may malfunction.
 The user could also get burnt due to incorrect handling of the device.
 It is vital to avoid diffusers that use open flame for safety reasons.
+This is why cleaning your diffuser after each use to prevent oil build is important.

 2. Microbes in diffusers